digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 DAML's privacy model is based on two principles:

-1. Parties see those actions that they have a stake in.
+Principle 1.
+Parties see those actions that they have a stake in.
-2. Every party that sees an action sees its (transitive) consequences.
+Principle 2.
+Every party that sees an action sees its (transitive) consequences.

-Item 2 is necessary to ensure that every party can independently verify the validity of every transaction they see.
+Principle 2 is necessary to ensure that every party can independently verify the validity of every transaction they see.

 A party has a stake in an action if